Westward exterior picture of starboard side with green pine tree forest in background

 AdventureSmith Explorations’ Westward review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our small ship experts have been aboard the Westward firsthand.
 Please read our Westward review below then contact our small ship cruise experts to compare the Westward with other expedition ships and yachts offering Baja cruises, and small ship Alaska cruises.

 Choose this small ship for a quiet, nature-based refuge from the world while experiencing in-depth exploration of Baja, or Alaska.
 Several factors make a voyage aboard the Westward unique including the historic nature of the yacht itself, the remarkably talented crew, the pace and depth of exploration, and the quiet calm of the yacht at anchor.
 Another key feature is the opening windows and portholes that allow guests to hear the sounds of leaping rays, breathing whales and bird song from the dawning shore.
-This connection with the natural world is a hallmark of cruising aboard the Westward, and what ranks among our luxury Alaska cruises and top Alaska yacht charters.
+This connection with the natural world is a hallmark of cruising aboard the Westward, and what makes it rank among our top Alaska yacht charters.

 Note that the Westward’s four cabins accommodate 8 guests, but that the yacht can accommodate more passengers (up to 11) for private charter cruises or families who want to share a cabin.